babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 # Finality Provider Operation

-This document covers the operation and lifecycle of a finality provider, including:
+This document guides operators through the complete lifecycle of running a finality provider, including:

-* Installation and configuration
-* Key management and security
-* Provider registration process
+* Installing and configuring the finality provider components (EOTS Manager and FP daemon)
+* Managing keys (EOTS key for signatures and Babylon key for rewards)
+* Registering your finality provider on the Babylon network
-* Operational monitoring and maintenance
+* Operating and maintaining your finality provider
-* Rewards management
+* Collecting rewards

+This is an operational guide intended for DevOps teams running finality providers.
+For conceptual understanding, see our [Technical Documentation](./docs/fp-core.md).

 ## Table of Contents